-Neutrality is a word seldom used to represent impartiality; however in this day and age the true meaning of neutrality seems to have been lost and the word more often than not is used deflect or hide.
+Neutrality is a word seldom used to represent impartiality; however in this day and age the true meaning of neutrality seems to have been lost, and the word more often than not is used to deflect or hide.

-Most of us are shaped in our thinking by our own personal history and life experiences, finding it hard to step out of our own personal bubble in order to be able to fully see both sides of an argument.
+Most of us are shaped in our thinking by our own personal history and life experiences, hence most of us find it hard to step out of our own personal bubble in order to fully see both sides of an argument.
 The moment one is incapable of seeing past the differences in personalities or one chooses to directly or indirectly pay attention to only one of the parties’ argument ;whether it was brought up through direct questioning or indirect gossip; one has lost the ability to be neutral.

 A truly neutral person lets his actions and words reflect such stance.
 He will not participate in any type of direct or indirect gossip or having been exposed to such, will have the ability to demonstrate his neutrality by giving the same attention to the other party.
-One can not be part of gossip and claim to be neutral.
-One can not associate with one of the parties while ignoring the other and claim to be neutral.
+One cannot be part of gossip and claim to be neutral.
+One cannot associate with one of the involved parties while ignoring the other and claim to be neutral.
 Human nature and its psychology would contradict the ignorance of such belief.

 It should lack a bias toward the parties and or a lack of knowledge of the issue in its entirety.
 One’s actions should reflect one’s words when attempting to use the term “neutral”.

-Impartiality is more concerned with the ability to recognize that although one can feel more in tune with one particular party, one should be capable of being able to recognize and see past the gossip, half truths and hurt attitudes, realizing there are two sides to each story.
-As such an impartial person regardless of personality affinity to one side is capable of seeing both sides of the argument and has the mental self discipline to be able to understand and recognize not only the weaknesses but also the strenghts of the party with whom they do not share an affinity.
-As a result an impartial person never claims to be neutral but rather does not allow gossip and does not contribute to unfair and unbalanced attitudes.
+Impartiality is more concerned with the ability to recognize that although one can feel more in tune with one particular party, one should not lose the ability to recognize and see past gossip, half truths and hurt attitudes; realizing there are two sides to each story.
+As such an impartial person; regardless of personality affinity to one side; is capable of seeing all sides of the argument and has the mental self discipline to be able to understand and recognize not only the weaknesses but also the strengths of the party with whom they do not share an affinity.
+An impartial person then never claims to be neutral but rather does not allow gossip and does not contribute to unfair and unbalanced attitudes.

 An impartial person is more concerned with his/her own personal growth.
-An impartial person then by definition likes the challenge require to accept the personality differences with another party.
+An impartial person by definition likes the challenge required to accept the personality differences with another party.
 Example: If I have a friend whose friendship I value, our personalities are alike yet my friend has a problem with someone else, I can either choose not to ever partake in any type of conversation about the third party which I know nothing about or I can choose to be impartial and treat both parties equally.
 My friend may not like my choice, however through such action I am not only putting myself in a position of growth but also helping my friend to grow mentally.
-I am therefore helping my friend to step out of the victim role by setting clear cut boundaries where my friend is capable to understand that I will not listen to any direct or indirect gossip about someone else without the other person being present.
-Lastly I will not claim to one party that I am neutral if my choice is to have an unbalanced relationship where one side is heard and/or partakes in events while I make excuses towards the other.
-It is best then to simply and directly state my position in the argument and not to claim any type of neutrality but to simply acknowledge my own limitations.
+I am therefore helping my friend to step out of the victim role, setting clear cut boundaries so my friend may understand that I will not listen to any direct or indirect gossip about someone else without the other person being present.

-Neutrality as explained above then is one of the hardest things to achieve.
-One should careful not to confuse the term neutral with the term hypocritical.
-If we have reached our own limitations it is best to say so rather than to spend countless energy pretending to like or be accepting of those of whom we are not.
-If however we choose to strive to be impartial instead of neutral then we need to make certain of our actions are equal with both parties without hiding behind excuses in order to protect the fact that we lack the strength to directly express our lack of ability to be neutral.
+As explained above then, neutrality is one of the hardest things to achieve.
+One should be careful not to confuse the term neutral with the term hypocritical.
+If we have reached our own limitations it is best to say so, rather than to spend countless energy pretending to like or be accepting of those we care nothing for.
+If however we choose to strive to be impartial instead of neutral, then we need to make certain our actions are equal with both parties without hiding behind excuses –such excuses are usually there to mask the fact that we lack the courage to directly express our lack of ability to be neutral.

-It is because neutrality in its accurate definition is something so hard to achieve; as we lack the mental strength for it; that in some cultural contexts being neutral is associated with being inactive, ineffective, and even cowardly (who could blame them, when once more neutrality has been mixed up with hypocrisy).
+It is because neutrality in its accurate definition is something so hard to achieve; as we lack the mental strength for it; that in some cultural contexts being neutral is associated with being inactive, ineffective and even cowardly (who could blame them, after all neutrality has been mixed up with hypocrisy).

 So for now let us strive to be impartial and maybe one day we can develop the mental and spiritual attitudes to qualify ourselves capable of being “neutral”.
 Easiest way to get there…say what you mean and mean what you say.
-Do not feel ashamed because you can not accept everyone, it is a natural fact of life that we surround ourselves by those which we are mentally/spiritually ready for.
-To try to walk faster in our spiritual journey of acceptance than we are capable of, will only hinder us.
-Be honest with yourself and with those around you.
-Do not claim neutrality only to secretly try to convince someone else of the other person’s perceptions.
+Do not feel ashamed because you cannot accept everyone; it is a natural fact of life that we surround ourselves by those which we are mentally/spiritually ready for.
+To try to walk faster in our spiritual journey without doing the inner work, will only hinder us.
+Be honest with yourself and with those around– Do not claim neutrality only to secretly try to convince someone else of your perceptions.

-And to the ones being judged without actual knowledge, remind yourself that whatever criticism may come your way is only a reflection of what the other person lacks.
-They are in their own spiritual journey and it has nothing to do with you.
-Don’t take comments and behaviours personally when it comes from people who “think” they know you or the events but rather remind yourself ‘they don’t you” so they are only speaking and judging out of their own limitations and/or ignorance.
+And to the ones being judged without being given an opportunity, remind yourself that whatever criticism may come your way is only a reflection of what the ones passing judgement lack–they are in their own spiritual journey and it has nothing to do with you.
+Don’t take comments and behaviours personally when it comes from people who “think” they know you or the events; rather remind yourself ‘they don’t you” so they are only speaking and judging out of their own limitations and/or ignorance.

 I leave you with a quote by John Vice